Cover is provided for:

 Any self employed coach will not be covered by the Place to Play insurances but if LTA Accredited+ they will be covered for tennis activity by the LTA Accredited+ coaches cover.

-Yes, if you are a members club or are carrying out these activities as an LTA Accredited or Accredited+ coach.
+Yes, if you are a members club.
 If you are a commercial centre, local authority venue or education facility you should arrange your own insurance cover for all your activities.

 A number of registered Venues are multi-sports venues and the LTA liability cover will operate for additional activities UNLESS specifically excluded (see below) or where specific cover for those other sporting activities is available through a direct affiliation to the relevant National Governing Body.